Certified Air Tightness Tester Scheme

 - After making the required adjustments, the company is registered.

-- The company can now use its official NSAI registration number on air test reports and Building Energy Rating (BER) Certificates for Domestic Buildings.
+- The company can now use its official NSAI registration number on air test reports and Building Energy Rating (BER) Certificates for Buildings.

 - To maintain registration, the company will undergo regular surveillance audits.